Pager Duty @ Jet.com

-- Incident Commander will determine order in which issues are to be handled.
+- Incident Commander will determine the order in which issues are to be handled.

 Shifting Tier 1 Traffic to either region and back to hot/hot can be performed by a DevOps engineer.
 Incident Commander has approval power on shifting traffic away from degraded regions.

 At Jet, we consider services and teams to be on certain tiers depending on the urgency of fixing problems and the effect on the customer.

 Alert SLAs By Tier

 Each tier respectively has there own set of SLA’s which represent the maximum time you are expected to actively respond to an incident (be at the computer and have started working on the issue).
 These SLAs need to be appropriately configured in the corresponding pager duty escalation policies.

 If you like the challenges of building distributed systems and are interested in solving complex problems, check out our job openings.